SE-TINF22B6/DHBWhub/docs/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 - Estimated efforts: medium

 #### 2.2.4 Account Management Page
-- Create a Page for the User to personalize his or her account settings.
-- As a user, I want to be able to change my own settings to personalize my profile or change other crucial personal details.
+- As a user, I want to be able to change my own settings to personalize my profile, upload profile pictures or change other crucial personal details.

 - user stories: [Issue 66](https://github.com/SE-TINF22B6/DHBWhub/issues/66)
 - Link to mockup: n.A.